Faculty Foundation Grants

 The cover sheet should include the project title and the applicant's name, e-mail address and campus telephone number.

-In three pages or less (single spaced), the proposal and budget with narrative should address, and will be rated according to, the following criteria:
+In three pages or less (single spaced), the proposal and budget with narrative should address, and will be evaluated according to, the following criteria:

-Applications for Faculty Foundation Grants are due October 12, 2012 at 5:00 p.m. to email@example.com, or in person at the Academic Grants Office, LIB 2211.
+Applications for Faculty Foundation Grants are due the second Friday of fall quarter at 5:00 pm and may be submitted to firstname.lastname@example.org or in person at the Academic Grants Office, Library 2211.
 An electronic submission of a single PDF or Microsoft Word file is preferred.

 Applicants may find it helpful to review the following slide presentation: Writing proposals for peer review.